Jungle Scout Review

 Which One Do You Need?

 Jazz and I both have the Lite Jungle Scout Chrome Extension since we started out on a budget.
 Yes, the Pro version ties an FBA fee estimator into the program, but Amazon has a free version of an estimator for sellers to use.
 With general business acumen and deductive reasoning, you can make your own interpretation on whether you should sell a product or not.
 However, if you are not concerned with startup costs then get the Pro, it will save you a little bit of time.

-Free resources to use with the Lite version and to help with your overall success:
+Free resources, use with the Lite version and to help with your overall success:

 - Amazon FBA Calculator (Very Important Tool)

 This calculator is provided by Amazon and helps a seller determine their costs and revenue prior to listing.
 Use this calculator to determine your profit margin before ever ordering your product.
 I shoot for about a 40% profit margin.

 Enter a products “sales rank” and Jungle Scout will show you the estimated units sold per month of the product.

 Let Jungle Scout analyze your Amazon listing, as a well-made listing will often determine your success.
 Be sure to have a very complete listing with high-quality photos and text.
 Include all dimensions also.
 Your listing should convince someone to buy your product.